infiniflow/infinity/docs/references/http_api_reference.md

 **GET** `/databases/{database_name}/tables`

-Lists all tables in a specified database.
+Retrieves a list of all available tables in a specified database.

 ### Request